OFSL Standards of Play and Rules

 Tiering system:

-Each tier has 3 teams who all play a total of 4 sets (2 each against opposing teams).
-The team with the most wins moves up a tier, team with second best record stays and team with third best record moves down a tier.
+Each tier has 3 teams that all play a total of 4 sets (2 each against opposing teams).
+The team with the most wins moves up a tier, the team with the second-best record stays, and the team with the third-best record moves down a tier.
 Tiebreakers will be determined by head-to-head result, points for/against, then total points between the 2 teams.
-If still tied, previous week's standings will determine team's positioning.
+If still tied, the previous week's standings will determine the team's positioning.
 In case of a three-way tie, we use points for/against, then total points of all 3 teams.
-If still tied, previous week's standing will come into effect.
+If still tied, the previous week's standing will come into effect.
+When a team forfeits in a 3 team tier, points will be scored as 0 pts and the other two teams will receive 21 pts per set.
+The remaining two teams will play their two sets as per the original schedule.
+If

 Games Self-Refereed:

-All teams are responsible to call own faults including touching the net, doubles and ball in or out of bounds.
+All teams are responsible for calling their faults, including touching the net, doubles, and ball in or out of bounds.
 If a dispute occurs, captains need to agree on how to proceed.
 If both captains disagree, point for that rally will be concluded as a re-serve.

 Minimum 2 females on the court: